-The glass-roofed Atrium bar, ably presided over by bar manager Massimiliano Prili and barista Luca Angeli is a Florentine smart-set venue for tea, aperitivi, cocktails and of course, fine local Tuscan wines!
+The glass-roofed Atrium bar ably presided over by bar manager Massimiliano Prili and barista Luca Angeli is a Florentine smart-set venue for tea, aperitifs, cocktails, and of course, fine local Tuscan wines!

 Some brilliant family options include:

-You can play tennis at a nearby club, horse ride at La Baita equestrian centre, which is geared to all levels, from novice to experienced, and is ideal for both adults and children.
+You can play tennis at a nearby club, horse ride at La Baita equestrian center, which is geared to all levels, from novice to experienced, and is ideal for both adults and children.

 Other possibilities include family-oriented visits to the Uffizi Gallery or Pitti Palace, with activities and entertainment specially organized for children; and excursions to Pinocchio Park, an open-air museum where everyone can experience the puppet’s adventures with toys and fantasy playhouses.